blockdevsasia/quasar-firebase-ethers/README.md

 To start with Ethereum:
 - Install Truffle and Ganache-cli globally
 - Run scripts from /solidity folder, see package.json for details

+And to actually run it:
+- In the quasar-client folder (android or just web browser):
+    - quasar dev -m cordova -T android
+    - quasar dev